Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 The gross negligence meets the following 2 criteria:

-• This is a particularly serious fault, revealing intent to harm the employer
+• Lack of a particular gravity, revealing intent to harm the employer

-• This situation makes it impossible for the employee to remain in the companyeven during the period of notice
+• Situation which makes it impossible for the employee to remain in the companyeven during the period of notice

 In practice, gross negligence may be accepted in the following cases: